Mishra Dhatu Nigam Ltd (NSE: MIDHANI) Q3 2026 Earnings Call dated Feb. 17, 2026

 Amit Dixit

-Hi, good morning everyone and thanks for the opportunity.
-Congratulations for a good set of numbers.
-Sir, a couple of questions from my side.
-The first one is that in India if we look at the recent developments, the aerospace particularly Indian ecosystem is kind of showing very good potential.
-Whether it is like the possible domestic manufacture of of M88 engines or ahead co production of F414 or co development of Safran for AMCA.
-So just wanted to understand, you know how Midani is geared up for this opportunity because we have this titanium capacity for a very long time.
+Yeah.
+Hi, good morning, everyone, and thanks for the opportunity.
+Congratulations for a good set of numbers, sir.
+A couple of questions from my side.
+The first one is that in India, if we look at the recent developments, the aerospace, particularly Indian ecosystem, is kind of showing very good potential.
+Whether it is like the possible domestic manufacture of M88 engines or going ahead co-production of F414 or co-development of Safran for AMCA.
+So, just wanted to understand, how MIDHANI is geared up for this opportunity because we have this titanium capacity for a very long time.
+I just wanted to understand the kind of approvals we have in place, or we are looking at in the future.
+Also, if you could highlight the utilization of titanium capacity 1,000 tons as of now.
+That is the first question, sir.

 S. V. S. Narayana Murty

-Okay, thank you Mr. Amit.
+Okay, thank you, Mr. Amit.
 It’s a very nice question.
-See first of all, I think ever since Midani has started 52 years back, we have been working on these very specialized kind of alloys.
-As you know that this whole organization has been put up with the purpose of indigenization of Materials in 1973.
-And we have been making these allies the so called alloys that are required for very critical alloys, performance critical alloys for fighter aircraft.
-So we regularly supply the nickel based alloys, the cobalt based alloys and even some of the iron based alloys regularly to our customers.
+See, first of all, I think ever since MIDHANI has started 52 years back, we have been working on these very specialized kind of alloys.
+As you know that this whole organization has been put up with the purpose of indigenization of materials in 1973.
+And we have been making these alloys, the so-called alloys that are required for very critical alloys, performance critical alloys for fighter aircraft.
+So, we regularly supply the nickel-based alloys, the cobalt-based alloys, and even some of the iron-based alloys regularly to our customers.
+Okay.
+So, you told — you mentioned MI-18, F14, Safran, AMCA, all these things people are looking for these kind of alloys.

-Okay, so you told, you mentioned MI18, F1 4, Safran, Imka, all these things people are looking for these kind of alloys.
 What goes into aero engine has to be manufactured to the utmost quality.
-And Midani has been supplying because one of our major customers is isro.
-If you look at the right from the solid rocket motor booster that gets ignited on the ground.
-When you look at a PSLV or a GSLV launch to the upper stage cryogenic engine Midhanis materials are used everywhere, every stage.
-So that is the kind of perfection that we are.
-We have been trained to do and supply to our customers.
+And MIDHANI has been supplying because one of our major customers is ISRO.
+If you look at the — right from the solid rocket motor booster that gets ignited on the ground, when you look at a PSLV or a GSLV launch to the upper stage cryogenic engine MIDHANI’s materials are used everywhere, every stage.
+So, that is the kind of perfection that we are — we have been trained to do and supply to our customers.
+And not to say that our materials are there in the form of Chandrayaan 3, our materials are there on moon.
+So, here in manufacture of any aero engine, quality is the most important thing.
+And MIDHANI is known for quality.

-Every launch vehicle stage they have several gas bottles.
-The raw material is supplied from Medani and it is used for these things.
-So Medani is known for super alloys and titanium alloys.
-And we are completely geared up for meeting the whatever requirement.
-We are closely working with hal.
+So, over the last four decades, MIDHANI has supplied these materials not only — I am not mentioning our defense-related supplies since it is civilian, I could mention, but we have been supplying.
+And you asked about titanium.
+Titanium, MIDHANI-made titanium is used in all gas bottles and all propellant tanks of ISRO’s launch vehicle.
+Every satellite, propellant tank, or gas bottle, every launch vehicle stage they have several gas bottles.
+The raw material is supplied from MIDHANI, and it is used for these things.
+So, MIDHANI is known for super alloys and titanium alloys.
+And we are completely geared up for meeting the — whatever requirement.
+We are closely working with HAL.
 Yes, we are there, we are supplying to them both super alloys and titanium alloys.
-So even future AMCA aero engine, whatever, whoever is the customer, we will be supplying the materials.
-And we are in, we are in talks with all foreign customers at very advanced stage.
-We are working with them including Saffron, on the supply of materials.
+So, even future AMCA aero engine, whatever, whoever is the customer, we will be supplying the materials.
+And we are in talks with all foreign customers at very advanced stage.
+We are working with them including Safran, on the supply of materials.
+So, India is fully geared up, and we are fully geared up at MIDHANI to supply these critical — performance critical materials.

 Amit Dixit

-Okay, and what is the capacity utilization if I may ask of the 1000 tons titanium plant as of now?
+Okay.
+And what is the capacity utilization if I may ask of the 1,000 tons titanium plant as of now?

 S. V. S. Narayana Murty